-This configuration contains the whitelist, blacklist, and deserialization logging.
+This configuration contains the allow list, block list, and deserialization logging.

-In the whitelisting section, these are classes or package prefixes that will be allowed for deserialization.
-It is important to be aware that if you are deserializing classes of your own, you will need to add either the classes or packages to this whitelist.
+In the allow listing section, these are classes or package prefixes that will be allowed for deserialization.
+It is important to be aware that if you are deserializing classes of your own, you will need to add either the classes or packages to this allow list.

-In the blacklisting section are classes that are never allowed for deserializaiton.
+In the block listing section are classes that are never allowed for deserializaiton.
 The initial set of these classes is limited to classes that have been found vulnerable to remote execution attacks.
-The blacklist is applied before any whitelisted entries.
+The block list is applied before any allow listed entries.

 In the section for diagnostic logging, you can chose several options to log when deserialization is taking place.
 These are only logged on first use, and are not logged again on subsequent uses.